 2018 –FIU bridge collapsed while workers were trying to strengthen a section of the bridge, killing and injuring people underneath.

 2017 – A construction worker fell four stories at a Philadelphia construction site and died.

 2017 – A construction worker was struck and killed by a bulldozer at a Philadelphia construction site.

 There are a number of parties that may be liable for construction site accidents depending on the particular scenario.
 Possible liable parties may include the owner or developer of the property, the general contractor, subcontractors, or equipment supplier.
 It can be hard to know which party or parties involved are liable and how to proceed in order to receive compensation for your injuries and damages.
 Procedures and recovery options may be different depending on the cause of the injury and whether or not you were a construction worker or an unlucky bystander at the time of the accident.

 OSHA includes the following as some of the most commonly cited workplace safety violations:

-If you have been injured in a construction accident, contact Philadelphia premises liability attorney, Daniel S. Doyle, to schedule a consultation.
+If you have been injured in a construction accident, contact premises liability lawyer in Philadelphia,PA, Daniel S. Doyle, to schedule a consultation.
 Construction accidents can be devastating, but we can help to make the recovery process a little easier.
 Construction accidents create a number of complications and issues because there are often several parties and insurance companies involved with parties blaming each other for the accident.

 If you have been contacted by an insurance company, understand that you are not obligated to speak with them.
 Insurance companies are not looking out for your best interests because their interests are to limit or eliminate their liability and pay out as little as possible to settle any claim.
 Our construction accident team members are skilled insurance company negotiators and experts in construction law, workers compensation law, and personal injury law.
 Our goal is to see that you are fully and fairly compensated for your construction accident injuries.